 After two years working in trauma and rehabilitation with the psychosocial department of the Red Cross in the Middle East I decided to re-train as a therapist in 2007.

 I work with Dramatherapy as opposed to other types of therapy as I believe that for most of us there are parts of ourselves we may not be able to access or fully understand using conventional means of communication, i.e. talking.
-Since graduating I have worked with individuals and groups both nationally and internationally.
+Since graduating I have worked with individuals and groups both nationally and internationally in the private and public sectors.
+I also offer clinical supervision to therapists and educators (including senior leadership) both privately and within alternative education provisions and NHS settings.

-I am a visiting lecturer on the Dramatherapy Masters and foundation courses at Roehampton University and coordinate a diverse participation and outreach programme for a leading British theatre company.
-We bring dramatherapy to marginalised people and at-risk groups.
-I am also piloting ‘therapeutic theatre’ projects throughout London and the North East of England.
-I currently work at a number of pupil referral units across South East London and Surrey.
+I have taught on some of the leading training programmes for dramatherapists and coordinate a diverse participation and outreach programme for a leading British theatre company.
+I am currently the clinical lead for a large group of therapists at a number of pupil referral units across South East London and Surrey.

 My previous experience includes: